Tier-1 Dynamical Realization: The Coupled Dirac–Λ System

 θ=0(structural, not fine-tuned; no axion required)\theta = 0 \quad\text{(structural, not fine-tuned; no axion required)}

 CKM CP violation remains compatible: the complex Yukawa couplings enter through the fermionic action ψ,DEψ\langle\psi, \mathcal{D}_E\psi\rangle, which is real by selfadjointness.
-The Euclidean measure remains positive.
 The framework admits weak CP violation (needed for baryogenesis) while excluding strong CP violation.

 At each saturation scale TT_* (where SΩ=DTS_\Omega = D_{T_*}), the capacity inequality forces a quantitative lower bound on the irreversible channel activation.
 The marginal dissipative cost P(T)=dDT/dTP(T) = dD_T/dT satisfies: